20 Ways to Use Cold Pressed Virgin Coconut Oil

 18. Prepare Homemade Natural Soaps

 Cold pressed coconut oil is widely used in soap making and is best known for its high cleansing and lathering power.
 This oil has a high amount of lauric acid and aids in reducing inflammation and infections in the skin.
-It can be combined with other oils, like castor oil, for additional benefits.
+This makes virgin coconut oil for skin a popular choice in natural soap formulations.
+It can be combined with other cold pressed oils, like castor oil, for additional benefits.

 Ingredients